Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Introduction

 Despite these advancements, the largest reported datasets to date have plateaued at around 10 billion image-text pairs.
 This raises the question: \emph{what further benefits are unlocked by pushing the data scale by one order of magnitude to 100 billion unique examples?}

-To answer this question, we introduce WebLI-100B, a novel dataset containing 100 billion image-text pairs, representing a \emph{tenfold} increase over the largest reported vision-langauge datasets.
-To recall, the original WebLI dataset contains 10 billion examples and has been instrumental in training state-of-the-art models like PaliGemma~\cite{beyer2024paligemma,steiner2024paligemma2familyversatile} and SigLIP~\cite{zhai2023sigmoidlosslanguageimage}, and influenced the development of other research directions, such as mitigating social biases~\cite{alabdulmohsin2024clip}, improving cultural diversity~\cite{pouget2024no}, and scaling open-vocabulary object detection~\cite{minderer2024scaling}.
+To answer this question, we develop WebLI-100B, a novel dataset containing 100 billion image-text pairs, representing a \emph{tenfold} increase over the largest reported vision-language datasets.
+To recall, the original WebLI dataset contains 10 billion examples and has been instrumental in training state-of-the-art models like PaliGemma~\citep{beyer2024paligemma,steiner2024paligemma2familyversatile} and SigLIP~\citep{zhai2023sigmoidlosslanguageimage}, and influenced the development of other research directions, such as mitigating social biases~\citep{alabdulmohsin2024clip}, improving cultural diversity~\citep{pouget2024no}, and scaling open-vocabulary object detection~\citep{minderer2024scaling}.
 In this work, our primary goal is to provide an empirical investigation to the impact of this data scale on a range of downstream tasks and, importantly, to explore aspects beyond traditional performance metrics.
-For instance, while our experiments demonstrate that 100 billion scale can lead to tiny improvements on established benchmarks, we reveal its significant impact on less-explored areas, particularly those related to cultural diversity and multilinguality.

-For example, when applied to geo-localization tasks based on Dollar Street~\cite{rojas2022dollar}---a metric for evaluating cultural diversity---ViT-L/16 trained on a single epoch of 100 billion data achieves an accuracy of 41.7\%.
+For example, when applied to geo-localization tasks based on Dollar Street~\citep{rojas2022dollar}---a metric for evaluating cultural diversity---ViT-L/16 trained on a single epoch of 100 billion data achieves an accuracy of 41.7\%.
 By contrast, the same model trained on ten epochs of 10 billion data achieves an accuracy of 35.9\% only, despite both models using the same amount of training compute.
 We attribute these gains, in part, to the dataset's ability to capture a wider range of long-tail cultural concepts that require a substantial data size to become salient.
-Furthermore, data scaling also enhances the multilinguality of trained models, leading to an improvement in low-resource languages.
-Figure~\ref{fig:main} summarizes the improvements in cultural diversity and multilinguality achieved through data scaling.
+Furthermore, data scaling also enhances multilinguality, leading to an improvement in low-resource languages.
+Figure~\ref{fig:main} summarizes the improvements achieved through data scaling.